gustawdaniel/gustawdaniel/src/content/blog/en/2023-03-26-simplest-tutorial-for-esm-commonjs-package-creators.md

 author: Daniel Gustaw
 canonicalName: tutorial-for-esm-commonjs-package-creators
 coverImage: http://localhost:8484/1f726cb6-0ad6-4680-8f5f-dc939d66358c.avif
-updateDate: 2023-03-26 15:10:40+00:00
 description: There is intense debate in the JS community on dropping CommonJS or using dual packages.
 I've curated key links and written a tutorial for dual package publishing.
 excerpt: There is intense debate in the JS community on dropping CommonJS or using dual packages.
 I've curated key links and written a tutorial for dual package publishing.
 publishDate: 2023-03-26 01:12:20+00:00
 slug: en/simplest-tutorial-for-esm-commonjs-package-creators
 tags: